By the Time I Get to Phoenix: Covers

-In 1990, Broadcast Music, Inc. (BMI), which monitors songs in its role as a performance rights organisation, listed "By the Time I Get to Phoenix" as the third-most performed song from the period between 1970 and 1990, and in 1999 listed it as the 20th most performed of the 20th century.
+In 1990, Broadcast Music, Inc. (BMI), which monitors songs in its role as a performance rights organisation, listed "By the Time I Get to Phoenix" as the third-most performed song from the period from 1970 to 1990, and in 1999 listed it as the 20th most performed of the 20th century.
 Many cover versions have been recorded.
 Charted versions include: